 Which is right for you?

 Online courses are not for everyone as people learn at different paces an in a variety of ways.
 Online and hybrid courses often demand more time than on-campus classes do.
 In order to be a successful student you must understand what personal traits are needed.
-Check out some of our advice and information to determine whether online learning is for you.
+Complete our online learning self-assessment for advice and information to determine whether online learning is for you.

 Moraine Valley provides several support options while taking your online classes.
 We have technology support available Monday through Saturday via email and by phone.
 Our library also provides a live chat and text message support in addition to email and phone support.